 Should people with asthma get the COVID‑19 vaccine?

-The vaccine is not yet approved for children under age 12, but clinical trials are underway in younger ages to ensure they are safe.
+The vaccine is authorized for children ages 6 months and older.
 One way to protect the health of children with asthma is by making sure every person in their household who is eligible to become vaccinated does so.

 Where can I get more help for managing asthma during COVID‑19?